İzmir Ekonomi Üniversitesi

 5

-2will be able to use solution methods of first order ordinary differential equations.
+2will be able to solve first order ordinary differential equations and interpret their qualitative behaviour.

-3will be able to solve higher order linear differential equations with constant coefficients.
+3will be able to find solutions of homogeneous and nonhomogeneous second order linear differential equations.

-5will be able to analyze series solutions of linear differential equations.
+5will be able to find solutions of systems of linear diffrential equations.

 Course Description In this course basic concepts of differential equations will be discussed.The types of first order ordinary differential equations will be given and the solution methods will be taught.
 Also, solution methods for higherorder ordinary differential equations will be analyzed.